Recent Posts

 Design Elements That Impact SEO and AI Discovery

-Based on my experience with website redesigns, these design elements consistently impact performance:
+Based on my experience with website redesigns Exdera, these design elements consistently impact performance:

 1. Visual Hierarchy: Clear visual hierarchy helps both users and AI systems understand your content’s importance and relationships.